ibpdas/ThinkStudio/README.md

 ## 1. Overview

 Think Studio is a micro lab for public sector teams working on data strategy.
-It accelerates the most time-consuming part of strategic work: making priorities explicit, surfacing organisational tensions and converting them into actionable shifts.
+It accelerates the most time consuming part of strategic work: making priorities explicit, surfacing organisational tensions and converting them into actionable plans and capabilities.

 It is for leaders who need clarity fast, without lengthy frameworks or abstract best practice.